logux/docs/architecture/practice.md

 ## Loader During Action Processing

-Optimistic UI isn’t mandatory.
-If you need a loader (for instance, for payment process), you can use it:
+Optimistic UI is great for UX.
+Some actions (like payments) require loader.
+Logux can be used for UI with blocking loader:

 1. When the user clicks on the “Pay” button, the client sends a `pay/request` action to the server and **show loader**.